JianglunPro/react-native-redux-snippet/README.md

-`react-native-redux-snippet` is a file template for team development
+Welcome, `react-native-redux-snippet` is a file template for team development

 Use it as a `Visual Studio Code` snippet extension